hazelcast/hazelcast-nodejs-client/README.md

 ### 7.8.1.
 Partition Aware

-Partition Aware ensures that related entries exist on the same member.
-If related data is on the same member, operations can be executed without the cost of extra network calls and extra wire data and this improves the performance.
+Partition Aware ensures that the related entries exist on the same member.
+If the related data is on the same member, operations can be executed without the cost of extra network calls and extra wire data, and this improves the performance.
 This feature is provided by using the same partition keys for related data.

 Hazelcast has a standard way of finding out which member owns/manages each key object.
-The following operations will be routed to the same member, since all of them are operating based on the same key `'key1'`.
+The following operations are routed to the same member, since all of them are operating based on the same key `'key1'`.

 ```javascript
 Client.newHazelcastClient().then(function (client) {